 - After submission, view the required Supplemental Items and Documents

 - Upload each required item in the Supplemental Items section

 - Complete the Recommendation Request section

 Additional required items

 Applicants will be contacted for a telephone interview.
-Applicants considered for acceptance may be invited to Mayo Clinic for a personal interview with the program director and selected faculty.
+Applicants considered for acceptance may be invited to Mayo Clinic for a personal or virtual interview with the program director and selected faculty.

 See further Mayo Clinic School of Health Sciences admissions policy information.

 A stipend of $39,000 for the Audiology Externship is paid in biweekly installments over the course of the 12 months.
 There are no tuition fees.

 Living expenses such as transportation, housing, and meals are the responsibility of the student.